The most effective leaders share one secret to their success—it is their employees.

 The most important skill to effective coaching is the ability to listen to others.

 It’s vital for managers to understand that coaching is not about the coach, but rather about those that they are coaching.
+It doesn’t matter which coaching model you use, if you’re not an effective listener then you’re going to struggle as a coach.

 2) Asking open-ended questions

-In order to be on the same page with your employees about their comprehension and interest in the topic at hand, coaches need to master the ability of asking open-ended questions.
+To be on the same page with your employees about their comprehension and interest in the topic at hand, coaches need to master the ability of asking open-ended questions.

 Leaders must know how to work effectively together with their employees, and thereby teach them to work collaboratively together.